-This is a 23.8 inches Full HD computer desktop with a widescreen edge to edge backlit display.
+This is a 23.8 inches Full HD computer desktop with a widescreen edge-to-edge backlit display.
 The Aspire Z24 All-in-One houses a powerful 9th Gen Intel Core processor so you will get maximum performance.
 This allows you to easily take on computing tasks, surf the internet, or watch videos.

-Teachers like clear communications and this offer dual digital microphones for that quality face-to-face chats.
+Teachers like clear communications and this offers dual digital microphones for that quality face-to-face chats.
 Whether you’re handling an online class or hosting meetings and seminars, the dual front stereo speakers with Dolby audio technology will deliver that professional quality you need.

 Also operating in Windows 10 and a processor speed of 3.4 GHz, 802.11ac Wi-Fi, Gigabit Ethernet LAN, and Bluetooth 4.2LE; the ACER Aspire Z24 is a teacher’s great investment.

-Every brand of a computer has its own unique features as well as a share of disadvantages.
+Every brand of computer has its own unique features as well as a share of disadvantages.
 Even though it keeps upgrading, it’s still essential to know and understand the elements you want in your computer before planning to purchase.

 The New Apple iMac model (above) for example, has a Retina 5K display with faster and more powerful processors than the other iMac units.
 But if you believe that HP 22’s higher bandwidth model is more improved for your multitasking tasks — then why would you settle for an iMac in the first place?